fostam/php-getopts/README.md

 ```

 ## Option Configuration
 To add a new option to the GetOpts handler, the `addOption()` method is called.
 It takes the internal name for that option as argument.
-This internal name is later used to reference the option value in the parse result.
+This internal name is later used to reference the option value in the parse result and must be unique among all option *and* argument names.

 ```php
 $option = $handler->addOption('inputFile');